-- Company income can be funded out in the form of salary or dividends, allowing you to enhance your tax situation.
+- Company income can be funded in the form of salary or dividends, allowing you to enhance your tax situation.

 - The most costly form of Company to set up and preserve.

-- Filing of annual business tax returns’
+- Filing of annual business tax returns

 The form of ownership you choose regulates the business registration process you require to adopt.
 Registering a sole proprietorship is easier and more inexpensive than registering a corporation, but as you see from the advantages and disadvantages above, there can be compelling reasons why you would want to go to more trouble and expense when you are setting up your new business.

-- The most common reason to the incorporation of the company from its commencement rather than just setting up a sole proprietorship or partnership to start is the issue of liability; as sole proprietors are their businesses, lawfully, whatever debts or liabilities a business procures are also the individual owner's.
+- The most common reason for the incorporation of the company from its commencement rather than just setting up a sole proprietorship or partnership to start is the issue of liability; as sole proprietors are their businesses, lawfully, whatever debts or liabilities a business procures are also the individual owner's.
 It's not the only reason that the initial corporation may be desirable.